 From Software games never ceases to amaze with their wide array of weapons and the freedom to create a build of your specific taste.
-This is most evident in their latest outing Elden Ring as the choice has literally gone through the roof to the point of feeling cumbersome when deciding which type of build one should go for.
+This is most evident in their latest outing Elden Ring as the choice has gone through the roof to the point of feeling cumbersome when deciding which type of build to go for.

-This time around, Magic and Sorcery, i.e. Intelligence, is a very viable choice from previous From Software games when making a build.
-Apart from the trusty Staff in your left hand to cast spells there are a bunch of weapons that use a mix of Physical and Magical damage and scale with the Intelligence stat.
+This time, Magic and Sorcery, i.e., Intelligence is a viable choice from previous From Software games when making a build.
+Apart from the trusty Staff in your left hand to cast spells, there are a bunch of weapons that use a mix of Physical and Magical damage and scale with the Intelligence stat.

-Some have amazing magic-based Ash of War skills that synergizes with the overall build while others scale off the stat much potently.
+Some have magic-based Ash of War skills that synergize with the overall build, while others scale off the stat much more potently.

-- Intelligence stat in Elden Ring bore the most fruit i.e. scaling when it is leveled up to its soft cap thresholds which are from level 20 to 50 with some marginal gains to level 80.
+- Intelligence stat in Elden Ring bore the most fruit, i.e., scaling when it is leveled up to its soft cap thresholds from level 20 to 50 with some marginal gains to level 80.
 In the case of this article, Intelligence weapons for builds, we advise that you level up INT to 50 and upgrade other stats down the line like Vigor or Mind, etc.

 |Royal Greatsword Stats||Base Requirements||Base Scaling||Best Scaling after Upgrades (+10)|

-This Ash of War does suffer from a long animation while somersaulting, though you do get hyper armor while executing it meaning you receive lesser damage, if you time it right you can inflict insane damage especially if you land both hits.
-The reach of the explosion is deceptively great that unsuspecting duelers can be baited easily.
+This Ash of War does suffer from a long animation while somersaulting, though you do get hyper armor while executing it, meaning you receive lesser damage; if you time it right, you can inflict insane damage, especially if you land both hits.
+The explosion’s reach is deceptively great that unsuspecting duelers can be baited easily.

 You can follow the quest with the video posted above.